-"Read and react" assignments will be posted at least 2 weeks in advance of the due date and students will be asked to "read and react" to 2 assigned articles or videos throughout the semester, presenting 1 of the 2 to the class.
+"Read and react" assignments will be posted at least 2 weeks in advance of the due date and students will be asked to "read and react" to 1 assigned article or video throughout the semester and then present to the class.
 These will be short reflections and learnings; 1-2 pages max. per case.